reduxframework/appengine-php-wordpress-starter-project/README.md

 ### Deploy!

-If all looks good, you can upload your application using the Launcher or by using this command:
+If all looks good, you can upload your application by using this command:

     $ APP_ENGINE_SDK_PATH/appcfg.py update APPLICATION_DIRECTORY